MayaAusset/myNewRepository/README.md

 This is myFirstRepository !

-My new repository is called "Hello World", how original, right ?
+My first repository is called "myFirstRepository", how original, right ?